 You need Clarity of Purpose to succeed

 One person who has nailed it is Melissa Perri.
 In her book, ‘Escaping the Build Trap‘, she talks about people blindly building.
 And building backlogs.
-Without naming any names, I’m sure you are familiar with that pattern.
+I’m sure you are also familiar with that problem.

 It happens everywhere.
-It’s comfortable for teams because they are in their groove.
-And they knock out another widget, ticket or feature without thinking about the impact and who it’s actually for.
-Or if it makes a difference.
-We’ve seen that throughout our careers.
+Because it feels comfortable for teams as they are in their groove.
+And they knock out another widget, ticket or feature without thinking about the impact.
+Or who it’s actually for and if it makes a difference.

 Build the thing right, build the right thing, build it quickly

-There are a lot of frameworks to talk about.
-But generally people don’t know.
+There are a lot of frameworks out there than people are unaware of.
 The move from project to product was supposed to fix this.
 But I don’t think it has.
 Because product managers have people building things like ‘billyo’.
 But often they are building the wrong thing.

-For a number of years, the work we’ve been doing is streamlining development processes and building high performance teams.
-But we can fall into that trap as well.
-Here’s all the patterns and automation that you can leverage.
+For a number of years, we’ve been streamlining development processes and building high performance teams.
+But we fall into that trap with the patterns and automation that you can leverage.
 Just go hit that button.
-But you need to make sure you always take a step back and ask, what’s it for?
+You need to make sure you take a step back and ask, what’s it for?
 And who is it for?

 What does Clarity of Purpose mean?

-If you don’t understand the impact you’re trying to have, how can you do the right thing?
-Or build the right thing?
-How can you know what success looks like?
+If you don’t understand the impact you’re trying to have, how can you build the right thing?
+How do you know what success looks like?
 What conversations are you having on potential approaches and ways to achieve that success?